PFPE/gravgui/readme.md

 ### C++ executable
 Pre-compiled binaries for Windows, MacOS, and Linux are *not yet* available but they will be, once I figure out github actions.

-In the meantime, everything can be compiled on your local machine using gcc/g++.
-An example of how to compile the program for Ubuntu Linux is provided in the repository.
+In the meantime, everything can be compiled on your local machine using gcc/g++ provided you have the requisite gtk3 libraries installed.
+To do this with cmake, run the following:
+`mkdir build`
+`cd build`
+`cmake ..`
+`make`
+To do this without cmake, you can run the provided `make_gui` script in your favorite shell.

 ## Usage
 Run the compiled program from a terminal.
 Instructions for how to set this up with a launcher/icon in the more familiar way will be added if I ever figure out how to do that.